CogComp/Event_Process_Typing_Demo/README.md

 # Semantic Typing of Event Processes (Web Demo Purpose, Not for Release!!!)
-This is the repository for the resources in CoNLL 2020 Paper "What Are You Trying Todo?
+This is the repository for the demo backend of CoNLL 2020 Paper "What Are You Trying Todo?
 Semantic Typing of Event Processes".
-This repository contains the source code and links to some datasets used in our paper.

 Environment Setup: